Anders and I are getting ready for our annual mother-son backpacking trip, and I was reflecting back on last year’s trip in Yellowstone.

-My favorite guidebook for hiking or backpacking in Yellowstone is Hiking Yellowstone National Park: A Guide to More than 100 Great Hikes.
-However the western two miles of trail has changed since he wrote this, so talk to a Park Service person about the new detour.
-I couldn’t find the new trail on any maps, either.
-It’s hard to miss, though.
-Keep walking to Bear Creek, then another few minutes until a trail sign points you uphill.
-It’s a slog for a couple miles before reaching a Forest Service campground where you left your car.
+My favorite guidebook for hiking or backpacking in Yellowstone National Park is Hiking Yellowstone National Park: A Guide to More Than 100 Great Hikes by Bill Schneider.
+However, the western two miles of trail has changed since he wrote the book, so talk to a Park Service Ranger about the new route.
+(Essentially, follow the trail as reported to just past Bear Creek.
+You will see a sign that points uphill.
+It is a slog for a couple of miles until you reach Eagle Creek Forest Service Campground.)

 We used this National GeographicTrails Illustrated Topographic Map.
 You are unlikely to get lost on this trail – follow the river! – but you should always bring a map.
 We appreciated being able to see distances, and surrounding creeks and mountains.